infor-design/enterprise-wc/src/components/ids-layout-grid/README.md

 **Example Usage**
 ## Features (With Code Examples)

-This `<ids-layout-grid>` element has four attributes (cols, cols-lg, cols-xl, and cols-xxl) that are used to define the number of columns in the grid layout at different breakpoint sizes.
-The cols attribute sets the number of columns in the grid layout by default.
-The cols-lg attribute sets the number of columns in the grid layout at the lg breakpoint size (large devices/screen sizes).
-The cols-xl attribute sets the number of columns in the grid layout at the xl breakpoint size (extra-large devices/screen sizes).
-Finally, the cols-xxl attribute sets the number of columns in the grid layout at the xxl breakpoint size (extra-extra-large devices/screen sizes).
-Overall, this code is defining a grid layout that will display two columns by default and adjust the number of columns displayed at different breakpoint sizes for different device types.

 ```html
 <ids-layout-grid cols="2" cols-lg="4" cols-xl="6" cols-xxl="8">
 ```

---

-This <ids-layout-grid-cell> element is used to define a cell within a grid layout.
-It has two attributes (col-span and col-span-lg) that define the number of columns a cell should span at different breakpoint sizes.
-The col-span attribute sets the number of columns that the cell should span by default.
-The col-span-lg attribute sets the number of columns that the cell should span at the lg breakpoint size (large devices) and its value is set to 4.
-Overall, this code is defining a cell within a grid layout that will span two columns by default and adjust the number of columns it spans at the lg breakpoint size.
+This `<ids-layout-grid>` element has four attributes (cols, cols-lg, cols-xl, and cols-xxl) that are used to define the number of columns in the grid layout at different breakpoint sizes.
+The `cols` attribute sets the number of columns in the grid layout by default.
+The `cols-lg` attribute sets the number of columns in the grid layout at the lg breakpoint size (large devices/screen sizes).
+The `cols-xl` attribute sets the number of columns in the grid layout at the xl breakpoint size (extra-large devices/screen sizes).
+Finally, the `cols-xxl` attribute sets the number of columns in the grid layout at the xxl breakpoint size (extra-extra-large devices/screen sizes).
+Overall, this code is defining a grid layout that will display two columns by default and adjust the number of columns displayed at different breakpoint sizes for different device types.

+---

 ```html
 <ids-layout-grid-cell col-span="2" col-span-lg="4">
 ```

---

-For AutoFit layout the grid cells have a min/max value of 100px and 1fr respectively.
-The cells will take up as much space as is available until they reach the threshold of the MinColWidth, then they will automatically shift until they reach that threshold again.
-This removes the need for media queries in many cases.
+This `<ids-layout-grid-cell>` element is used to define a cell within a grid layout.
+It has two attributes (`col-span` and `col-span-lg`) that define the number of columns a cell should span at different breakpoint sizes.
+The `col-span` attribute sets the number of columns that the cell should span by default.
+The `col-span-lg` attribute sets the number of columns that the cell should span at the lg breakpoint size (large devices) and its value is set to 4.
+Overall, this code is defining a cell within a grid layout that will span two columns by default and adjust the number of columns it spans at the lg breakpoint size.

+---

 ```html
 <ids-layout-grid